-CHAPTER 2: BEHAVIORAL HEALTH SERVICES APPENDIX E-4: EVIDENCED BASED PRACTICES (EBPs) POLICY - MULTI-SYSTEMIC THERAPY (MST) PAGE(S) 16
+CHAPTER 2: BEHAVIORAL HEALTH SERVICES APPENDIX E-4: EVIDENCED BASED PRACTICES (EBPs) POLICY -

 - 5. Ongoing multiple system involvement due to high risk behaviors and/or risk of failure in mainstream school settings due to behavioral problems; - 6.
 Less intensive treatment has been ineffective or is inappropriate; or - 7.
-The youth's treatment planning team or Child Family Team (CFT) recommends that they participate in MST.
+The youth's treatment planning team or Child Family Team (CFT) recommends that he/she participate in MST.